RichardDooling/Entertainment_Law/Representation/Representation.md

 The remainder of the commission provision in the 2005 Penguin/Viking-Penguin Agreement provides that

-> "[PLA] shall retain a sum equal to fifteen percent (15%) of all gross monies due and payable to the account of the Author under this Agreement.&hellip;"
+> PLA shall retain a sum equal to fifteen percent (15%)
+> of all gross monies due and payable to the account of the Author
+> under this Agreement.&hellip;

 The commission provision does not provide that
 PLA is entitled to commission on agreements arising out of the Option on Next Work clause and it only entitles PLA to commission for the four books that are the subject of the 2005 Penguin/Viking-Penguin Agreement.
 Therefore, PLA is not entitled to commission for "The Black Cat" and the first cause of action is dismissed.
-In light of this disposition, it is unnecessary to address Grimes' other arguments with respect to the first cause of action.
+In light of this disposition,
+it is unnecessary to address Grimes' other arguments with respect to the first cause of action.

 ### *II.
 Second Through Seventh Causes of Action*